 You may appoint your proxy or proxies electronically or by completing, detaching and returning the proxy form enclosed with this notice.
-The deadline for receipt by email by Equiniti is no later than 11.00am on Wednesday 19 July 2023.

-To be valid, completed proxy forms must be received by the company's registrar, Equiniti, at Aspect House, Spencer Road, Lancing, West Sussex, United Kingdom, BN99 6DA by no later than 11.00am on Wednesday 19 July 2023.
+To be valid, completed proxy forms must be received by the company's registrar, Equiniti, at Aspect House, Spencer Road, Lancing, West Sussex, United Kingdom, BN99 6DA by no later than 11.00am on Wednesday 17 July 2024.
 The return of a completed proxy form will not prevent a shareholder from attending the AGM and voting in person if they wish to do so.
 If a proxy form is lodged with the registrar, and a shareholder subsequently attended and wished to vote, the original proxy vote would be disregarded.
 To appoint more than one proxy, you may photocopy the form of proxy or request additional forms from the company's registrar, Equiniti, by telephone on +44 (0)371 384 2041 (please use the country code when calling from outside the UK).
-Lines are open 8.30am to 5.30pm Monday to Friday excluding public holidays in England and Wales, or by writing to them at the above address.
+Lines are open 8.30am to 5.30pm Monday to Friday excluding public holidays in England and Wales. or by writing to them at the above address.
 Multiple proxy appointments should be returned together in the same envelope.